Adderall Medical and Legal Classification – Is It A Narcotic?

 Is Adderall Addictive?

 This question is one many people do not know the answer to and is partly why the substance poses such a danger when unmonitored.
 The Adderall drug is highly addictive, this makes it even more challenging to say whether or not a classification change will help in combating the issue.
 Adderall lasts in system for a relatively short period of time, so it can be sometimes challenging to define whether the person was abusing it or not.

 Adderall controlled substance classification already ensures it is more challenging for those addicted to getting their hands on the drug; however, there is the ever standing argument that those addicted will still get their hands on the substance and will instead get a worse, cut version.

 Getting Help with Stimulant Addiction

 The symptoms of Adderall use are usually visible when the substance is being used in excess.
-Whether you snort Adderall or take it as a pill, eventually addiction will develop.
+Whether one snorts Adderall or take it as a pill, eventually addiction will develop.
 Addiction leads to severe health risks in both the long term and short term.
-It affects both your mind and body.
-That is why it is important to seek medical assistance for your addiction.
+It affects both mind and body.
+That is why it is important to seek medical assistance for addiction.